Mark-Eis/Waypoint/README.md

 * Provides `format()` and `print()` S3 methods for neat formatting and printing of objects of classes "[`coords`](https://mark-eis.github.io/Waypoint/reference/coords.html)" and "[`waypoints`](https://mark-eis.github.io/Waypoint/reference/waypoints.html)".

+#### Methodology

 *Waypoint* uses high performance C++ code seamlessly integrated into R using [`Rcpp`](https://www.rcpp.org) to enable rapid conversion and formatting of large coordinate and waypoint datasets.

+#### Disclaimer

+While every effort is made to ensure this package functions as expected, the author accepts no responsibility for errors, even if your boat runs aground, your aeroplane crashes into the mountain or your map shows your city in the middle of the ocean.